DMDcoin/dmdv4migration/docs/governance.md

 This enables delegators to switch to a validator that represent their opinion in time.
 It also encourages validators to do their decision early, in order to attract further delegator.

+### Timing

+The system alternates between 2 phases:
+* proposal
+* voting

+Both take 14 days.
+During the proposal phase, new ballots can be created.
+During the voting phase, validators can vote for or against open proposals.
+At the end of the voting phase, binding votes are executed in the order of their creation.
+All proposals are then considered as done, regardless of the voting outcome and of the the outcome of payout transactions.
+The new proposal phase always starts with 0 open proposals.

 ### Ballots creation
 Voting Ballots are stored on the blockchain and contain a text, an optional payout address and an optional payout amount.
 Ballots with a zero amount, and a payout address can be used to trigger a smart contract function.

-If more than 50% of the voters accept a proposal, the proposal will be accepted.
-There is no minimum amount of voters required to accept a proposal There is a minimum timeframe for a ballot when it can get executed.
+There is no minimum amount of voters required to accept a proposal.
+Binding votes (those coming with a payout) require a majority of 2/3 in order to trigger the payment.
+In the case of non-binding votes, no concept of majority exists (the UI should just show the result).

 The Communication about the proposal will happen off-chain.